ibexa/documentation-developer/docs/guide/personalization/basic_integration.md

 The service primarily relies on event tracking.
 For the events to be registered, every Content item or product page must call a special tracking URL.
-The simplest way to the tracking URL is placing a one pixel image on every page, just like in the case of analytical tools or visitor counters.
+The simplest way of embedding the tracking URL is placing a one pixel image on every page, just like in the case of analytical tools or visitor counters.
 A code that includes an image may look like this: